 Whenever possible, surgical removal of the tumor and/or involved organ is recommended.
 After removal, the tumor undergoes a biopsy to determine the type of cancer and follow up.
 Some types of cancer are responsive to chemotherapy, which includes a variety of oral or injectable drug combinations.
 Wonderfully, dogs and cats tend to tolerate chemotherapy well, and we usually do not see the side effects that are associated with chemotherapy in people.

-We are proud to offer quality veterinary oncology services to the pets of Yarmouth, Harwich, Dennis, Hyannis, Provincetown, and the surrounding areas.
+We are proud to offer quality veterinary oncology services to the pets of Yarmouth, Harwich, Dennis, Hyannis, Provincetown, and neighboring areas across Cape Cod, MA.